Partial duality of hypermaps: Partial duality

-In other words the permutations $\tau_1$ and $\tau_2$ swap their transpositions of local flags around the vertices in $V'$.
-Similar statements hold for partial dualities relative to the subsets of hyperedges $E'$ and of faces $F'$. \end{thm} \begin{proof} From the Definition \ref{def:pdual} one may see that if a vertex does not participate in the partial duality, $v\not\in V'$, then nothing changes with local flags around it.
+\begin{proof} From \cref{def:pdual} one may see that if a vertex does not participate in the partial duality, $v\not\in V'$, then nothing changes with local flags around it.
 But if $v\in V'$, then the roles of edges and faces in its local flags are interchanged.
-This may be seen on Step 3 and also on Figures \ref{fig:pd-new-vert} and \ref{fig:pd-he} when the second copy of the vertex is attached to the new hyperedges.
+This may be seen on Step 3 and also on \cref{fig:pd-new-vert,fig:pd-he} when the second copy of the vertex is attached to the new hyperedges.
 So, if two such local flags were transposed by $\tau_1$ of the original hypermap, then they will be transposed by $\tau_2$ of the partial dual and vise versa. \end{proof}